Inclusive Teaching Resources for Large Courses – Inclusive Teaching

 How to use these Resources:

 The following resources have been curated specifically for large courses.
-The Resource Guides provide materials, readings, and strategies to further one’s knowledge and practice regarding inclusivity in large courses.
-The Activity Guides provide in-class activities that can be used to build inclusivity in your online classroom.
+The Resource Guides provide materials, readings, and strategies to further one’s knowledge and practice regarding equity in large courses.
+The Activity Guides provide in-class activities that can be used to build equity in your online classroom.
 These resource and activity guides are but a few of the many you can find on this website.
 If you are interested in additional resource and activity guides, you can find our resource guide catalogue on the Planning Page and our activity guide catalogue on the Activities Page.

 Within each resource and activity guide, you will find: